google/nucleus/docs/source/nucleus/testing/test_utils.md

 Creates a new Variant proto from args.

 Args:
   chrom: str.
 The reference_name for this variant.
-Defaults to 'chr1'.
   start: int.
 The starting position of this variant.
-Defaults to 10.
   alleles: list of str with at least one element. alleles[0] is the reference
     bases and alleles[1:] will be set to alternate_bases of variant.
 If None, defaults to ['A', 'C'].